akluev/mysql/README.md

 ## Join US Application

-Node.js application I built as  part of the course ( useful if you plan to start your own cult) I changed a lof of Javascript there, for example added **POST** handler:
+This is a Node.js application that I built as  part of the course ( useful if you plan to start your own cult) I changed a lof of Javascript there, for example added **POST** handler:
 ```javascript
 app.post("/register", function(req, res){